EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/19_beat.md

 # Heartbeat

-* Agent permettant de s'assurer de la disponibilité d'un service
+* Agent used to ensure the availability of a service

 ---